Huegoxaga/notes/finance/related-concepts.md

 - Demand Curve has quantity demanded on the x-axis and the price of the item on the y-axis
   - Quantity demanded represents the comsumer's intention to buy
-- The demand function has price on the x-axis and the quantity demanded on the y-axis
+- The demand function quantity demanded equals a constant plus the Own-Price coefficient times Own-Price value plus Cross-price elasticity coeffiecient times Cross-price value plus income coeffiecient times income value
+  - The quantity demanded is associated with a period, e.g. the demand for 15 apples in a month
+  - The quantity demanded is associated wiath a specific group of consumers (e.g. low-income)
+- For all the following elasticity, when the absolute value is above 1, it is elastic.
+When it is less than 1, it is in elastic
+  - A high elasticity will greatly effect the demand

 ##### Own-Price Elasticity of Demand

 - Own-Price Elasticity of Demand is the percentage change in quantity demanded when the price changes by 1 percent
   - it is not equal to the slope of a demand curve
   - it depends on the current price or demand and it is not constant
-  - The elasticity coefficient is the slope of the demand function
-  - elasticity coefficient multiple by the current price and divided by the current quantity demand will get the elasticity
+- Own-price coefficient multiple by the current own-price value and divided by the total quantity demand will get the Own-price elasticity
   - The reciprocal of the elasticity coefficient is the slope of the demand curve
 - When the Demand Curve is downward sloping the Own-Price Elasticity is negative
   - There is a region in the demand curve that the quantity demanded is very responsive to a change in price in terms of the changes in percentage, the demand is elastic,